Skullcandy Crusher Evo vs Marshall Major V

 Who should buy each?

-Choose the Marshall Major V if: you need 100+ hours of battery life, you want wireless charging convenience, or you prefer a lighter design for portability.
+Choose the Marshall Major V if: you need over four days of battery life, prefer a lighter headphone for long listening sessions, or want the convenience of wireless charging.
+(6.56 oz weight)

 Conclusion